sasankchava/dtp-group/_posts/2023-04-20-AmpCosmoI.md

 ## Theme

 Recent progress in the cosmological bootstrap have demonstrated that amplitudes themes and ideas might fruitfully engage  with inflationary physics.
-The workshop series brings together experts from scattering amplitudes, and cosmology to develop these novel connections.
+The workshop series brings together experts from cosmology and scattering amplitudes to develop these novel connections.

-This first workshop in the series is primarily pedagogic: to teach us flat-space momentum space amplitudes folks how to think about flat-space correlators and extensions to dS.
+This first workshop in the series is primarily pedagogic: to teach us flat-space momentum focused amplitudes folks how to think about flat-space correlators and extensions to dS.

 -----------------